 Most of the rulers on either side of Enmerkar’s reign are known only from brief token references.
 We know a whole lot more, though, about Enmerkar based on additional texts and references.
 This king bears a lot of resemblance to the biblical Nimrod.

 The biblical Nimrod came on the scene just three generations after the extremely long-living antediluvian patriarchs (many of which lived to 900 years).
 Similarly, Enmerkar ruled three generations after the King List’s 900-year rulers.

 It has been put forward that the “kar” in the name Enmerkar could mean “hunter.”
 If this is the case, then we would have the name Enmer the Hunter—as paralleling “Nimrod, the Mighty Hunter.”
-Perhaps the consonants in Enmer, nmr, are a connection to the name Nimrod, and the original Hebrew spelling nmrd.
+Perhaps the consonants in Enmer, nmr, are also a connection to the name Nimrod, and the original consonantal Hebrew spelling, nmrd.

 Nimrod’s father is Cush; his grandfather, Ham; and his great-grandfather, Noah.
 According to the Sumerian list, Enmerkar’s father is a ruler called Meskiagkasher.
 This could have been the same Cush (with the matching “kash” in the name).
 The father for Meskiagkasher is the deity Utu, who was the god of the sun (later known as Shamash).
 Perhaps even here, there is a link with Cush’s father Ham—Ham in Hebrew meaning, simply, “hot.”
 Surely the sons of Noah—the three fathers of all nations, Shem, Ham and Japheth—would have been deified in later years by their respective peoples.